Thorndon Park Reserve

 The reserve has picnic areas, barbecues, play equipment for children, large grassy areas, wheelchair-friendly walking paths, an amphitheatre, waterways and a terraced series of ponds and wetlands which support diverse native flora and fauna.
 In 2014, the prospect of establishing a community orchard within the Thorndon Park Reserve was considered.
 Dogs are not permitted in the park.

 Thorndon Park reservoir

 The Thorndon Park reservoir was the first reservoir built to supply the township of Adelaide.
 It was under construction between 1857 and 1859 and was completed in 1860.
 At full capacity, the reservoir held 142,000,000 impgal of water.
+The reservoir continued to be used until 1977 when structural safety concerns with the reservoir wall resulted in it being closed.

 In 1950 the tiny African freshwater jellyfish Craspedacusta sowerbii was found in the reservoir.